UnUniFi/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## oniz

+- Discord user name: `oniz#0855`
+- UnUniFi address : 'ununifi1w4jq5c0tnqq2f8awzqsrs7wjvaqwz0wt6x3a9s'
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 ## Write your easy name here

 This is just an example.